YouMakeTech/PicoRetroGamingSystem/README.md

 ==========
 * Install MicroPython on the Raspberry Pi Pico
 * Copy the files to the root directory of the Raspberry Pi Pico
-* Rename one of the game to main.py
 * Restart the Pico
 * Enjoy!